theothermmd/theothermmd/README.md

        <tr>
          <td width="180px"><a href='https://github.com/mohamadrzm/MetrogoCore'>🚇 Metrogo</a></td>
           <td>✅</td>
-         <td>The most interesting service that you don't even think about. that's right, A simple subway routing service. [learn more...](https://github.com/mohamadrzm/MetrogoCore)</td>
+         <td>The most interesting service that you don't even think about. that's right, A simple subway routing service. <a href='https://github.com/mohamadrzm/MetrogoCore'>Leran more...</a></td>
        </tr>
         <tr>
          <td width="180px"><a href='https://github.com/mohamadrzm/FilmFlow'>📽️ FilmFlow </a></td>